joeraven0/youtube2mp3/README.md

 # youtube2mp3 0.1.2

-## Files
+## About

+Download complete playlist from youtube and convert downloaded webm to mp3 - for winamp compability ;)

 * youtube2mp3_012.py - Run me with python3
 * linksfile.txt - Add link to all the playlists to download, separated with newline.

-Download complete playlist from youtube and convert downloaded webm to mp3 since winamp can't run webm.

 Ofc read youtube license agreement before use.

 Written in Python [3.10.5]

+## Compability

+Currently only working on linux.
+To run on windows, save paths need to be set to r'c:\\filepath\\'.

 ## Changelog
 Added feature to use linkfile.txt